Skip to content

 Christmas box (Sarcococca hookeriana)

 This small evergreen shrub can be planted during the autumn if the soil isn't frozen and will produce sweet-smelling white blooms during the winter.
-Plant it in moist but well-drained soil close to a path for best effect.
+Plant it in moist but well-drained soil close to a path for best results.

 Get gardening